-Before you can actually charge the Halo, remember to pull off the sticker from the back of the fitness tracker.
-Learned it the hard way when the Halo wouldn’t charge. : )
+Before you can actually charge the Halo, remember to pull off the sticker from the fitness tracker’s back.

-Once you have removed the sticker, press on the charging clamp and insert the fitness tracker in a way so that the four charging dots on the back of the tracker align with the charging points in the charger.
+Once you remove the sticker, press on the charging clamp and insert the fitness tracker in a way so that the four charging contacts (look like dots) on the back of the tracker align with the charging points in the charger.

 How do I know if the Halo Band is charging?

-When the Amazon Halo band is successfully charging, you will see the familiar red light on the side of the device.
+When the Amazon Halo band is successfully charging, you see a familiar red light on the side of the device.

-Another tip to remember is that your Halo tracker’s button should be facing outward when the tracker is being placed charged inside the charger.
+Another tip to remember is that your Halo tracker’s button should face outward when the tracker is being placed and charged inside the charger.

-The light turns green when your Halo tracker is completely charged and displays red when it is still charging.
+- The light turns green when your Halo tracker is wholly charged.

-Download the ‘Amazon Halo’ app from the app store.
+- First, download and install the ‘Amazon Halo’ app from Apple’s app store or Google’s Play store.

-Make sure your Bluetooth is on and working on your mobile device.
-Once the app has been installed, it prompts you to provide access for Bluetooth.
+- Make sure your Bluetooth is on and working on your mobile device.

-Once you start the pairing process and enter your Amazon account credentials, you will be prompted to enter details such as your birthdate, sex, height, and weight.
+Once you start the pairing process and enter your Amazon account credentials, you are prompted to enter details such as your birthdate, sex, height, and weight.

 The setup process guides you through setting up notifications.
 You can set up notifications to alert you when your Band is fully charged and ready.

-The next step in the setup process is to remove the band from the charger and choose a wrist that you will be wearing it on.
+The next step in the setup process is to remove the charger’s band and choose which wrist you want to wear.

-When wearing the band, make sure that the button faces you, and its a snug fit on your wrist.
+Make sure that the button faces you and that it’s a snug fit on your wrist!